-Lane Kiffin Fires Back at Ole Miss Football By Bringing Unique Tradition To LSU
+Lane Kiffin Fires Back at Ole Miss Football By Bringing Unique Tradition to LSU

-Lane Kiffin Fires Back at Ole Miss Rebels By Bringing Unique Tradition To LSU Football

 In this story:

-In a move that sent shockwaves across the college football scene, Kiffin chose to leave the Magnolia State amid a College Football Playoff run for the Bayou Bengals' head coaching gig.

-Since the move, the Ole Miss-LSU rivalry has been elevated to new heights with both schools looking to one-up each other left and right - exchanging staff members, signing the No. 1 and No. 2 Transfer Portal Classes, and more.
+The Pete Golding era is off to a strong start in the Magnolia State with the Ole Miss Rebels navigating a chaotic offseason following the departure of Lane Kiffin.

+Once Kiffin departed Oxford on Nov.
+30, the decision sparked a new rivalry in the Southeastern Conference with the Ole Miss Rebels and LSU Tigers stealing headlines ever since.

-But Kiffin is now taking traditions he created during his stint in Oxford with him to LSU.
+But Kiffin is now taking traditions he created during his stint in Oxford with him to LSU with social media in a frenzy.

 “I’m going to let those guys vote on it,” Golding said when asked about traditions when Kiffin was the head coach. “‘Hey, if you felt like it had an impact on the game, and it helped us win or lose, then let’s do it.
 If it’s something you felt didn’t have an impact on the game and doesn’t impact winning or losing and you don’t like it, then let’s not do it.'”